-The World Isn’t Ready for Climate-Change-Driven Inflation
+The Rise of Greenflation

 To better understand this, think of a fairy-tale kingdom where the royal alchemist succeeded in turning lead into gold, and the delighted king ordered the royal mint to smelt more coins with it.
 Then he tossed the coins out the window to the populace, begging them to love him.
 Assuming nothing else changed about the kingdom, the king’s would-be generosity would cause prices to surge.

 Now, Biden is not a king, nor does he have an alchemist on staff.
 But some economists believe that he accidentally did something similar last year when he passed a $1.9 trillion relief bill into an economy still constrained by the pandemic.
 Flush with $1,400 stimulus checks but stuck at home, consumer spending on durable goods surged.
 But where was all that stuff supposed to come from?
-America’s overeager excess of dollars leapt into the world, chasing goos from factories shut down by the Delta variant and ports clogged with shipping containers.
+America’s overeager excess of dollars leapt into the world, chasing goods from factories shut down by the Delta variant and ports clogged with shipping containers.

 But it also went chasing after … scarce lumber from Canadian forests.
 Some of the biggest causes of today’s inflation do not seem related to the sudden surfeit of dollars.
 The surge in dollars can’t explain why gas prices are so high or why coffee prices are spiking.
 Something else is going on.